-The award is named in honor of the late Danial W. Martin, Ph.D.
+The recognition honors the late Danial W. Martin, Ph.D.
 (1918 - 1999), a distinguished acoustical physicist and for many years editor-in-chief of the Journal of the Acoustical Society of America.
-Dan was the founding vice president of PASTCF and SciTech†'s first editor.
+Dan was PASTCF’s founding vice president and SciTech†'s first editor.
 A devoted and longtime active churchman and leader in Presbyterian Men, Dan made enduring contributions to the PC(USA) in its attention to matters of science, technology, and faith.

 We encourage nominations of persons deserving of this recognition.
 This year's deadline is April 5, 2019.